meelgroup/meelgroup-website/content/home/openings.md

 weight = 80

 +++
-<p> <font color="red">I am looking for highly motivated Ph.D. students, postdocs, and interns (with time commitment of at least 6 months) in our group.</font>
+<p> <font color="red">We are looking for highly motivated Ph.D. students, postdocs, and interns (with time commitment of at least 6 months) in our group.</font>
 <ul style="list-style-type:square">
 <li> If you are a student at NUS, feel free to drop by
-my office or schedule a meeting with me.
-(See <a href="https://calendar.google.com/calendar/embed?src=meel%40comp.nus.edu.sg" target="_top">my calendar</a>). </li>
+Kuldeep's office or schedule a meeting with him.
+(See <a href="https://calendar.google.com/calendar/embed?src=meel%40comp.nus.edu.sg" target="_top">his calendar</a>). </li>
-<li>Otherwise, please send me an email with your CV if you are interested.
+<li>Otherwise, please send him an email with your CV if you are interested.
 If you are looking for an internship/postdoc, make sure your subject contains the word "olleh" and you should include reviews of two of my papers (published in the previous 3 years).
 The reviews should be in the body of the email (and not as pdf).
 Furthermore, the body of your email should contain the phrase: "Here are two papers that I have reviewed".
 A strong background in statistics, algorithms/formal methods and prior experience in coding is crucial to make a significant contribution to our research.
 </ul>